konekoya/Bible/README.md

 The original Bible content and code are from http://springbible.fhl.net/OfflineBible/offline.html

 #TODOs
-- place setting icon on the nav bar, the mechanism should work like YourVersion
 - create a github page for this project
 - need to fix font awesome path problem with gulp
+- fix classlist error when exit the black screen mode
 - add search functionality
 - remove read button and change the select to activate when user finish selecting
 - better layout solution for mobile devices